 Homemade banana pudding is a southern classic!
-This easy summer dessert recipe is perfect for potlucks, picnics, barbecues, and so much more.
+This easy dessert recipe is perfect for potlucks, picnics, barbecues, during the holidays and so much more.
 Made with a vanilla-scented pudding, fresh banana slices, and vanilla wafers!

 Would you look at all those flavors!

-Creamy swoops of vanilla pudding, freshly sliced bananas, and crunchy vanilla cookies tucked between layers of pudding.
+Creamy swoops of vanilla pudding mixture, freshly sliced bananas, and crunchy vanilla cookies tucked between layers of pudding.

-Do you remember the Famous Magnolia Bakery Banana Pudding recipe taking the internet by storm circa 2012?
+Do you remember the Magnolia Bakery’s Famous Banana Pudding recipe taking the internet by storm circa 2012?
 I couldn’t believe how simple the recipe was.
 And to be honest, it just never tasted the same after that.
 Maybe it had to do with the fact that it was too easy?

 My homemade version of the quick banana pudding uses a lot of the same ingredients but I’ve also tweaked it some to give it a little more southern charm.
 A no-fuss, completely straightforward recipe that’s loaded with all the classic southern flavors, and the best part is anyone can make this!
 One simple addition to the vanilla pudding keeps the guests on their toes!
 Is it made from scratch?
 What is that flavor?
 Why can I not stop eating it?’